Asserting APCO’s Leadership Role in Public Safety Communications

 This slide deck contains talking points on why federal funding is needed for Next Generation 9-1-1.
 We’re making it available for public safety communications professionals to use as a resource in their advocacy efforts.

-News from APCO's Government Relations Office
+News Highlights From APCO's Government Relations Office

 9-1-1